Researchers

 Charles Warui

-Charles recently completed his Ph.D study on the ecology of spiders in dry Kenyan savanna, and is currently involved in a biodiversity survey of the Taita Hills in Kenya.
+Charles completed his Ph.D study on the ecology of spiders in dry Kenyan savanna, and is currently involved in a biodiversity survey of the Taita Hills in Kenya.
+He is an ecologist using spiders and molluscs as bioindicators.

 Further information